It’s time to get our hands dirty. Something is broken and we have to fix it.

 - Fungation (cancer): Cellular integrity is destroyed through their disorganization and/or cancerous proliferation.
 Tissues, organs, and whole systems lose their ability to function normally.
 Biochemical and morphological changes from the depositing of Endogenous and Exogenous Toxins bring about degenerations and death at the cellular level.
 The Toxic Sufferer is “a pathological mess”: he is on his deathbed.
 Standard medical doctors declare at this stage: “There is no hope left.
 You have just so much longer to live.
 You need to make preparations accordingly.”
 Failure of vital organs eventually results in death.

 But for many, doing all that is a big if.
-If they do not make the necessary lifestyle changes, then hygiene is unable to help them.
-They drift back to medicine or some alternative.
-A few get lucky there, reducing their worst symptoms.
+If they do not make such changes, then hygiene is unable to help them.
+Most drift back to medicine.
+A few get lucky with alternatives, reducing their worst symptoms.
 The rest find ways to cope with semi-recovery or perish quietly.

 We note the pathology’s emphasis on toxemia: chronic internal uncleanliness.
-This characterizes not only Tilden’s focus but Natural Hygiene’s Puritanical character.
+This reveals not only Tilden’s focus but Natural Hygiene’s Puritanical character.
 It is how medicine trapped hygienism by reducing it to cleanliness.
+It is why the word, hygiene, makes everyone think of cleanliness no matter what the dictionary says.

-Most hygienic physicians started as allopaths.
-The fascination with surgery seems hard to shake.
-It makes doctors seem powerful on nature’s scale.
-It affirms civilization’s fear of nature and the body.
-It reinforces the unconscious feeling of infantile helplessness following trauma.
 Engaging the dragon of trauma with their little swords, doctors acquire the status of gods and heroes.
-For everyone knows deep down that trauma is the source of all pain and incapacity.
-All our power has been ferreted away down its rabbit’s hole.
-Anyone who can bring back a little of it must be divine.
+Deep down, everyone knows that trauma is the source of all disease, suffering, and incapacity.
+Unhealed trauma has destroyed most of our personal power.
+Anyone who can bring back, even a little, must be divine.

-Biology helps us correct this over-emphasis on cleanliness.
+Fortunately, rationality prevails in hygiene, which is, after all, a science.
+Both etymology and biology help us correct hygiene’s over-emphasis on cleanliness.
 In the three phases of healing, repair is prior to elimination.
 The organism cleans itself only as it repairs itself.
-Repair always causes a mess and must be cleaned up as it proceeds.
-Damaged tissue is unprotected and attracts foreign debris.
-It cannot clean itself.
-Beyond a certain point, cleaning without repair is pointless and the body knows it.
+At first, repair always causes a mess and must be cleaned up as it proceeds.
+Until then, damaged tissue is unprotected and attracts foreign matter.
+It is dysfunctional and cannot clean itself.
+Beyond a certain point, cleaning without repair is pointless.
+The body knows it and awaits a chance to repair itself.
 This explains endless detoxification when switching to a “clean diet”.

-Likewise, the organism reenergizes tissue as it repairs and cleans itself.
-It is fully charged only when substantial integrity is restored.
+Likewise, the organism reenergizes tissue only as it repairs and cleans itself.
+Tissue is fully charged only when integrity is completely restored.
 Therefore, trauma comes before enervation and toxemia in the pathology.
 Remaining stages become subordinate to these primary three.
-Thus our revised pathology, three sections above.
+Thus our revised pathology.

 Disease can begin with any of these.
 But chronic illness generally originates in past unhealed trauma.
 It set up the conditions for enervation or toxemia.
 If enervation or toxemia occur in the normal course of living, it must be extreme to lead to chronic conditions.
 Without trauma, self-corrective instincts usually remain intact.
 They immediately prompt an individual to restore normal conditions even if enervated or intoxicated.